sebschlicht/Web-Science-MOOC-update/README.md

 * **template not moved yet**
 * **Parent transclusion fails due to missing namespace** (fix: template has to be changed -> affects Topic:-pages => fix after move completed)
 * add script help text is wrong
-* navigation is not aware of unset parameters
+* template is not aware of unset parameters
 * no info text for missing video
 * Talk: and /Quiz can be appended to a parameter pointing to template-using page automatically
 * LUA: relative URLs? (relative to context=template-using page, such as /Quiz)